-Energy Minister Natasa Pilides has called on business stakeholders in Cyprus to embrace a new effort of recording and updating true information about beneficiaries of companies, saying a new digital registry that can bolster transparency on the island.
+Energy Minister Natasa Pilides has called on business stakeholders in Cyprus to embrace a new effort of recording and updating true information about beneficiaries of companies, saying a new digital registry can bolster transparency on the island.

-Pilides, whose official title is Minister of Energy and Cmmerce, spoke during an online conference earlier this week, where she addressed questions about a new digital registry requiring companies based in the Republic of Cyprus to declare their true owners.
+Pilides, whose official title is Minister of Energy and Commerce, spoke during an online conference earlier this week, where she addressed questions about a new digital registry requiring companies based in the Republic of Cyprus to declare their true owners.

 “We ought to realize that recording the correct and up-to-date current information regarding the true beneficiary is instrumental in tracking down criminals, who would otherwise be able to conceal their identity behind a company structure,” the minister said.

 Pilides, whose name appeared earlier this year on a list of politically exposed persons with non-performing loans, had told the Cyprus News Agency that her name was included because she was linked to a company owned by her late grandfather who had transferred shares to her name.

 Secured access to the ownership information will be restricted to law enforcement and financial crime investigators for the next year, while public access could be granted in 2022

 “I never had and continue not to have any non performing loans,” Pilides said back in January, adding that she was “never actively involved in the business or knew anything about company loans.”

 Cyprus has been fighting off a bad reputation as a money-laundering haven in an effort to protect a fragile economy and shed an image of selling golden passports to foreign investors.

 While a recent golden passport scandal was exposed in Cyprus by a secret Al Jazeera investigation into alleged corruption by politicians and officials, shell companies had been a big issue for the island nation.